 · Training personnel

-· Ensuring employees are legally allowed to work in US
+· Ensuring employees are legally allowed to work in US(or Canada, as applicable)

 Must follow agreement terms